Brownies & Bars

 Instructions

-• In a large bowl combine the sugars and the flour.
+• In a large bowl combine flour and sugar.
 Next rub in the butter until you've reached the texture of coarse breadcrumbs.
 Continue to bring the shortbread together using your hands until the dough forms a ball.

 • Transfer the shortbread dough to your lined baking tin and press it into one even layer using your fingertips and the palm of your hands.
 Then prick the crust all over with a fork.